 - Step 11: Forced Air Drying

-After soil removal, the rug may be dried flat on our specialty rug drying platform or hung to dry on our rug tower in a climate controlled environment.
+After soil removal, the rug may be dried flat or hung to dry on our rug tower in a climate controlled environment.
 Inadequate or incomplete drying or wet cleaning on-location could cause prolonged drying, texture change, cellulosic browning, dye migration, mold growth, dimensional change, and/or dry rot.